CapChrisCap/error_detection/docs/index.md

 ![System Overview](./screenshots/slide_system_overview.PNG)

-Therefore, the subtasks for this semester are:
+Therefore, the tasks for this semester are:

-After this semester, the
-following use-cases should be implemented:
- - Task 1: an API is provided to send and publish notifications to other network participants (like sharing motor error messages)
+ - **Task 1**: an API is provided to send and publish notifications to other network participants (like sharing motor error messages)
     - [Define notification messages](notification-module-messages.md)
     - [Implement ROS notification module](notification-module.md)
- - Task 2: a new ROS module should be created, which listens to joints and motors to evaluate them and send/publish/share error messages to other network participants
+ - **Task 2**: a new ROS module should be created, which listens to joint angles and motors to evaluate their values and send/publish/share error messages to other network participants
     - [Familiarize with motors and joints](./familiarize-with-motors-and-joints.md)
     - [Define possible motor and joint states](./define-possible-motor-and-joint-states.md)